tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 Node auto scaling can be enabled by setting `docker:auto-scale:enabled` to true.
 It will try to add, remove and rebalance docker nodes used by tsuru.

-Node scaling algorithms run in clusters of docker nodes, to specify how clusters will be formed you must tell tsuru how they should be grouped.
-This is done by setting `docker:auto-scale:group-by-metadata` configuration entry to the name of a metadata present in your nodes.
+Node scaling algorithms run in clusters of docker nodes, each cluster is based on the pool the node belongs to.

 There are two different scaling algorithms that will be used, depending on how tsuru is configured: count based scaling, and memory based scaling.